PoonLab/courses/PATH9577Q/Readings/TabularData.md

 ![](https://imgs.xkcd.com/comics/binary_heart.jpg)

+In this module, we are going to learn how to parse tabular data sets in Python, in which information is organized into a table with specific numbers of rows and columns.
+Many bioinformatic data sets have a format that is consistent with tabular data.
+Even though these data can be imported into a spreadsheet application such as Excel, the dimensions of many bioinformatic data sets make it difficult to work with manually and we usually need to process enormous numbers of rows and/or columns and to automate the batch processing of many files.

 ## Tabular data

 Tabular data formats are probably the most common format for storing conventional data types.
 A table is made up of rows and columns like a [spreadsheet](https://en.wikipedia.org/wiki/Spreadsheet).
 Table rows (by convention) represent independent observations/records, such as a sample of patients, and columns represent different kinds of measurements (variables) such as height and weight.
 For example: